prathi912/rdc-imr/SOP.md

 ---

 ## 4. Principal
 An institute-level administrative role with oversight of all activities within their specific institute.
+Principals are requested to sign up using institutional Email Id (Ex: piet@paruluniversity.ac.in).
+Also, principals when logging in to portal from Personal Email (Ex:firstname.lastname82921@paruluniversity.ac.in) should mark thier role as **Professor**, as applicable.
+Designation of "Prinicpal* is strictly for Institutional IDs.

 **Key Capabilities:**
 -   View all projects submitted from their institute.